-Even in a dire emergency the staff may be able to suggest immediate first aid measures and give you specific travel directions to the hospital.
-In addition the staff will be able to prepare for your animal’s arrival and care based on this initial estimation of your pet’s situation.
-To aid our staff in swift, accurate diagnosis, our facility is equipped for blood analysis, radiology, cardiac EKG’s, as well as many routine diagnostic procedures.
+Even in a dire emergency the ES team may be able to suggest immediate first aid measures and give you specific travel directions to the hospital.
+In addition the team will be able to prepare for your animal’s arrival and care based on this initial estimation of your pet’s situation.
+To aid our team in swift, accurate diagnosis, our facility is equipped for blood analysis, radiology, cardiac EKG’s, as well as many routine diagnostic procedures.

 Like a human emergency room, we work on a triage basis to decide which patients are in most immediate need of care.
 Unfortunately, like the ER there is often a wait.
 Our patients are triaged upon arrival.
 We see patients based on the life threatening nature of their problems.
 It is possible that patients who arrive after you will be seen first.
 It is possible that patients who are seen before you may not appear to be injured or sick.
 However, there are often things happening to these patients that require immediate attention.
 This is why we triage.

 What to expect:

 - We get an initial estimation of your pet’s situation from your phone call to us.

 - If your pet is not in an immediate crisis situation, we will ask you to complete our Admissions Form.
 One of our nurses will assess your pet as quickly as possible.

 - Pets with life-threatening conditions are brought immediately into our treatment area.
 We understand that separating you from your pet may be very upsetting.
 We ask for your patience while we begin treatment.
 In these cases, the doctor will stabilize your pet before discussing the condition with you.
 Clients are not allowed into the treatment area during this time.